 The future groom or groom’s future mother helps the future bride to wear the jewelry.

 The future bride’s family returns some of the presents to the future groom’s family.

 Everybody enjoys the banquet hosted by the future bride’s family.

 Participants, presents on wedding ceremonies are similar to the ones on engagement ceremonies.

 Gather a few days before the wedding date

 Wedding is seen as family reunions.
 Family members gather at the bride and groom ‘s house a few days before the wedding date.
-They help to clean and decorate the houses, prepare foods and necessary thing for the wedding.
+They help to clean and decorate the houses, prepare foods and necessary things for the wedding.

-One day before the wedding date
+One day before the wedding day

 On this day, family, neighbors, friends, partners, colleges of the bride are invited to a reception which can take place at her house, a restaurant, or a wedding center.
 The number of guests invited to the reception is larger than that in the engagement day.